MiamiOH-CSE274/Portfolio/README.md

 Body of portfolio
 ====

-Unless Otherwise specified, all answers given were based off of notes from Dr. Brinkman's lectures, notes the course text: http://opendatastructures.org/, or from my own knowledge from completing the course labs.
+Unless Otherwise specified, all answers given were based off of notes from Dr. Brinkman's lectures, notes from the course text: http://opendatastructures.org/, or from my own knowledge from completing the course labs.